 BASIC INSTRUCTIONS FOR EMBROIDERING A T-SHIRT:

-- Load design in your embroidery machine.
+- Load the design in your embroidery machine.

 - Cut stabilizer a little larger than the hoop.
 The stabilizer should be caught in the hoop when hooping to make sure the t-shirt does not shift or stretch while embroidering.